Pradnya144/Portfolio-Project-4/README.md

 [Crispy Forms](https://django-crispy-forms.readthedocs.io/en/latest/) used to manage Django Forms.
 [Cloudinary](https://cloudinary.com/): the image hosting service used to upload images
 [Bootstrap 4.6](https://getbootstrap.com/docs/4.6/getting-started/introduction/): CSS Framework for developing responsiveness and styling.

+## Testing

+## Deployment

+### Github pages

+To create a new repository I took the following steps:

+    1. Logged into Github.
+    2. Clicked over to the ‘repositories’ section.
+    3. Clicked the green ‘new’ button.
+This takes you to the create new repository page.
+    4. Once there under ‘repository template’ I chose the code institute template from the dropdown menu.
+    5. I input a repository name then clicked the green ‘create repository button’ at the bottom of the page.
+    6. Once created I opened the new repository and clicked the green ‘Gitpod’ button to create a workspace in Gitpod for editing.

+### Django and Heroku

+To get the Django framework installed and set up I followed the Code institutes [Django Blog cheatsheet](https://codeinstitute.s3.amazonaws.com/fst/Django%20Blog%20Cheat%20Sheet%20v1.pdf).

+### Forking

+To fork my project you must:
+    1. Sign in to Github and go to my [repository](https://github.com/Pradnya144/Portfolio-Project-4)
+    2. Locate the Fork button at the top right of the page.
+    3. Select this.
+    4. The fork is now in your repositories.

+### Clone

+To clone my project you must:
+  1. Sign in to Github and go to my [repository](https://github.com/Pradnya144/Portfolio-Project-4)
+    2. Above the list of files click the green ‘code’ button.
+    3. This will bring up a few options as to how you would like to clone.
+You can select HTTPS, SSH or Github CLI, then click the clipboard icon to copy the URL.
+    4. Open git bash
+    5. Type ‘git clone’ and then paste the URL you copied.
+Press Enter.

+    For more information on cloning check out the github documentation https://docs.github.com/en/repositories/creating-and-managing-repositories/cloning-a-repository

+## Credits and Acknowledgements